 This will be automatically pulled through from the budget section.

-Section 2: CV - Lead and Co-applicants
+CV - Lead and Co-applicants

 Complete your name, contact details and other requested information.

-Co-applicants who are patients, service users or carers are not obliged to complete a standard CV but are required to provide a summary of any knowledge, skills and experience relevant to their role in the application in a separate text box.
+We encourage the inclusion of public co-applicants, where appropriate.
+Please include a clear description of their role and the reasons why a public co-applicant is joining the team.
+They are not obliged to complete a standard CV but are required to provide a summary of any knowledge, skills and experience relevant to their role in the application in a separate text box.
 This appears when ‘yes’ is selected to indicate if co-applicants are a member of the public.

 We recognise and value the varied perspectives that patients / service users and carers bring to a project as applicants.
 In this section, please provide a summary of any relevant knowledge, skills and experience that you will draw upon to contribute to this project.